Muhammed-Moinuddin/Javascript-Important/README.md

 If name does not correspond to any contacts then return the string No such contact.

 If prop does not correspond to any valid properties of a contact found to match name then return the string No such property.

+.............
+7         ..................
+7)Restrict Possible Usernames :
+Usernames are used everywhere on the internet.
+They are what give users a unique identity on their favorite sites.

+You need to check all the usernames in a database.
+Here are some simple rules that users have to follow when creating their username.

+1)Usernames can only use alpha-numeric characters.
+2)The only numbers in the username have to be at the end.
+There can be zero or more of them at the end.
+Username cannot start with the number.
+3)Username letters can be lowercase and uppercase.
+4)Usernames have to be at least two characters long.
+A two-character username can only use alphabet letters as characters.